google/comprehensive-rust/src/generics/generic-traits.md

   is simple.

 - Implementations of the trait do not need to cover all possible type parameters.
-Here, `Foo::From("hello")` would not compile because there is no `From<&str>` implementation for `Foo`.
+Here, `Foo::from("hello")` would not compile because there is no `From<&str>` implementation for `Foo`.

 - Generic traits take types as "input", while associated types are a kind of